Andy Horowitz

-Andy Horowitz is a historian and author.
+Andy Horowitz is an American historian and author.
 In 2021, he won a Bancroft Prize for his book Katrina: A History, 1915-2015 about the flooding caused by Hurricane Katrina in New Orleans, Louisiana and the aftermath of the disaster.

-He is an assistant professor of history at Tulane University.
+He is an associate professor of history at the University of Connecticut.
+He also serves as the Connecticut State Historian.